- Where can I download camp information sheets?

 Cell phones are permitted at camp; however caution is advised to label personal belongings and take care of valuable items.
 Cell phones are ONLY to be kept and used in the camper’s room, and not allowed in the main lobby of the dorm, cafeteria, or in the gym.
-No video of sessions, instruction or scrimmages may be videotaped for personal use or for redistribution purposes.
+No video taping of sessions, instruction or scrimmages for personal use or for redistribution purposes.
 Still photos are permissible.
 Staff cannot safe-keep or be responsible for a camper’s personal items.

 What if I lose my room key during overnight camp?

 There is a $75 fee for a lost key.
 This a a fee charged by UT Housing, not the camp.
 This fee can be paid to the dorm, or if the camper does not have the money, billed to the parents.
 If a key is lost, it should be reported right away as making a new key does take time.
 There are no refunds for lost keys (even if they are found upon arrival at home – the new one has already been made).

 How much spending money should I send with my camper?

-For overnight camp, most campers bring between $25-$40.
-All meals are provided, however late night pizza may be pre-ordered online under your camp account.
+For overnight camp, most campers bring between about $25.
+Late night pizza may be pre-ordered and pre-paid online under your camp account.
 All meals are included in the tuition.
 There are various vendors in Jester Dormitory (near the dining hall).
 For day campers, no money is necessary as lunch is provided and there is no vending/concessions available.
 Campers are responsible for securing and handling their own cash.
 The camp is not responsible for the loss or theft of money, nor do we police the spending habits of campers.

 How do I get in touch with my camper?